GeForce RTX 30 series: Release and availability issues

-Nvidia officially announced new RTX 3080, RTX 3070, RTX 3060 Ti Limited Hash Rate (LHR) SKUs on May 18, 2021, which limits the Ethash mining hash rate.
+Nvidia officially announced new RTX 3080, RTX 3070, RTX 3060 Ti Limited Hash Rate (LHR) SKUs on May 18, 2021, which limits the Ethereum hash mining hash rate.

 Nvidia released the RTX 3080 Ti on June 3, and the RTX 3070 Ti one week later, on June 10.
 Both included the cryptocurrency mining hash rate limiter.

 There have been multiple attempts to meet the demand.
-EVGA has a system designed to put people into a queue; the goal is to prevent cards from selling out quickly and decrease wait time.
+EVGA introduced a system designed to put people into a queue, with the goal being to prevent cards from selling out quickly and decrease wait time.

 Besides the Founders Edition, there are also a variety of aftermarket cards, referred to as "custom cards" by Nvidia.
 The graphics chip is taken from Nvidia and parts of the card are modified according to the company's specifications.
 Such modifications include: clock speeds, fans, heat sinks, connectors, and aesthetics.
-Such aftermarket cards tend to perform better than Nvidia's in-house cards, but such increased performance comes with tradeoffs in temperature and power consumption.
-Manufacturers include: Gigabyte, MSI, ZOTAC, Asus, EVGA, INNO3D.
+Such aftermarket cards tend to perform better than Nvidia's in-house cards, but the increased performance comes with tradeoffs in temperature and power consumption.
+Manufacturers include Gigabyte, MSI, ZOTAC, Asus, EVGA, and INNO3D.

 Nvidia officially released the GeForce RTX 3080 12GB graphics card on January 11, 2022 and the desktop GeForce RTX 3050 graphics card on January 27, 2022.
-The RTX 3050 had previously only had a laptop variant that was launched on May 11, 2021 along with the laptop variant of the RTX 3050 Ti that currently still has no desktop variant.
+The RTX 3050 had previously only had a laptop variant that was launched on May 11, 2021, along with the laptop variant of the RTX 3050 Ti that currently still has no desktop variant.
 Nvidia officially released the GeForce RTX 3090 Ti on March 29, 2022.